 - INTERNAL MIGRATION: Non-disaster-related Internal migration trends in the sub-region are largely rural-to-urban in nature with education and employment being key motivating factors.
 Rural migrants tend to come from more educated families, and most migrants within the region fall between the ages of 30 and 40.
 (FAO and CIRAD, 2017).

-- REFUGEES: As of December 2018, 720,300 refugees originated from the Democratic Republic of the Congo, making it the country of origin of the highest number of refugees in the region and the seventh highest globally.
-94 percent of these refugees were hosted in sub-Saharan African countries (UNHCR, 2019).
-As a percentage of the international migrant stock residing in their countries, the United Republic of Tanzania (69 per cent) and the Democratic Republic of the Congo (59 per cent) continue to host the highest numbers of refugees in the region (UN DESA, 2019).
+- REFUGEES: As of December 2019, 523,734 refugees originated from the Democratic Republic of the Congo, making it the country of origin of the highest number of refugees in the region and the eleventh highest globally.
+96 percent of these refugees were hosted in sub-Saharan African countries (UNHCR, 2020).
+As a percentage of the international migrant stock residing in their countries, the United Republic of Tanzania (64 per cent) and the Democratic Republic of the Congo (55 per cent) continue to host the highest numbers of refugees in the region (UN DESA, 2020).

 - INTERNAL DISPLACEMENT: Protracted internal conflicts in the Democratic Republic of the Congo newly displaced 1.7 million people in 2019 (IDMC, 2020).
 A total of more than 5.5 million people lived in internal displacement due to conflict in the Democratic Republic of the Congo by the end of 2019, making it the country with the third highest number of people displaced by conflict globally (ibid.).
 In 2019 alone, nearly 1 million people were newly displaced by disaster in the sub-region (ibid.).

 1869 – 1910: Colonial period & institutionalized labour migration systems